classy-dragon/FuncSignal/README.md

 <a name="gsm"></a>
 # ↗️ Migration Guide: GoodSignal → FuncSignal

-If you're moving from **GoodSignal** (Linked List) to **FuncSignal** (DOD Array), the API is designed to be familiar, but the internal "engine" works differently.
+If you're moving from **GoodSignal** (Linked List) to **FuncSignal** (DOD Array), the API is familiar, but the internal "engine" works differently.
 Follow this guide to swap over without breaking your systems.

 ---